basedhound/portfolio-v3_next/README.md

 - [**Anime.js**](https://animejs.com/documentation/) is a versatile JavaScript animation library, offering a wide range of features including keyframes, timelines, and easing functions to create complex animations.
 Anime.js provides a simple and powerful API for creating dynamic, visually appealing animations, making it a popular choice for developers and designers alike.

+- [**i18n**](https://www.i18next.com/) is a robust internationalization framework for JavaScript, enabling seamless localization of applications by managing translations, language detection, and formatting.
+With its flexible API, i18n supports dynamic content translation, making it ideal for applications that need to cater to multiple languages.

+- [**next-intl**](https://next-intl-docs.vercel.app/docs/) is a powerful localization library for Next.js, designed to handle translations and internationalization with ease.
+It offers server-side and client-side rendering of localized content, language detection, and flexible formatting options, allowing developers to build multilingual applications with minimal setup and effort.

 ## <br/> <a name="features">📝 Features</a>

 👉 **Responsive Design**: Fully functional and visually appealing across all devices and screen sizes.

 👉 **Fully Functional Search**: Allows users to find my projects easily using various search criteria.

+👉 **Bilingual Support with i18n**: Allows seamless switching between English and French, offering a fully localized experience.

 ## <br/> <a name="quick-start">🚀 Quick Start</a>